PRodriguez19/MMG3320-5320/docs/ch01/gitbash-install.md

 1. If your “HOME” environment variable is not set (or you don’t know what this is):
     1. Open command prompt (Open Start Menu, then type cmd and press [Enter])
-    1. Type the following line into the command prompt window exactly as shown: setx HOME "%USERPROFILE%"
+    1. Type the following line into the command prompt window exactly as shown:
+    ```bash
+    setx HOME "%USERPROFILE%"
+    ```
     1. Press [Enter], and you should see SUCCESS: Specified value was saved.
     1. Quit the command prompt by typing exit and then pressing [Enter]